ekimb/rust-mdbg/README.md

 ## Rationale

-`rust-mdbg` performs mdBG construction of a 52x human genome HiFi data in under 30 minutes on 8 threads, with 16 GB of maximum RAM usage.
+`rust-mdbg` performs mdBG construction of a 52x human genome HiFi data in under 30 minutes on 8 threads, with 16GB of maximum RAM usage.

 `rust-mdbg` is fast because it operates in *minimizer-space*, meaning that the reads, the assembly graph, and the final assembly, are all represented as ordered lists of minimizers, instead of strings of nucleotides.
 A conversion step then yields a classical *base-space* representation.